Digital morphogenesis via Schelling segregation: Proofs deferred from Section

 which tends to $\frac{1}{w}$ as $m\rightarrow \infty$.
 Thus, for each $\epsilon >0$, there exists $m$ such that for all $m'\geq m$, the proportion of $\alpha$ nodes in $I_{m'}$ is $\geq \frac{w+1}{2w}-\epsilon$, giving $(\dagger)$, as required.

-Actually, it is convenient to be able to have a little more than the existence of unhappy nodes of both types to work with.
-In the analysis that follows it will be convenient to work with configurations in which we are guaranteed the existence of unhappy nodes outside any interval of length $4w+1$.
+Finally, we have to deal with the fact that the statement of the lemma actually requires the existence of unhappy nodes outside any interval of length $4w+1$.
 We can get this at the expense of assuming $n$ to be reasonably large compared to $w$.
 Given any circle configuration in which all $\alpha$ nodes outside an interval of length $4w+1$ are happy, cut the circle at the left end of the interval of length $4w+1$ and consider the individuals in the circle to lie in a line with sites indexed by natural numbers $<n$ (so those in the interval of length $4w+1$ occupy $[0,4w]$).
 Performing an almost identical analysis we still conclude that, for any $\epsilon>0$, so long as $n$ is sufficiently large, there exists $\ell$ such that for all $\ell'\geq \ell$ (with $\ell'<n$), the proportion of $\alpha$ nodes in the interval $[0,\ell']$ is $\geq \frac{w+1}{2w}-\epsilon$.
 We conclude that with probability $1-\epsilon$ the initial configuration on a circle of size $n$ will have a value $x$ sufficient to ensure unhappy nodes of both types outside any interval of length $4w+1$ in \emph{any} configuration with the same number of $\alpha$ and $\beta$ nodes, where $\epsilon \rightarrow 0$ as $n\rightarrow \infty$.